awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`SecurityGroupIds`**
 Optional
-The list of security group IDs that are associated with the VPC endpoints for the domain
+The list of security group IDs that are associated with the VPC endpoints for the domain\.
 **Type:** Array of strings\.

 **`SubnetIds`**